 TECHNICAL NOTE: Your optical disc drive is set to play region 1 (North America) DVD-ROMs.
-A DVD disc of a region other than the above mentioned cannot be played unless you manually change it in the Properties setting of the optical disc drive.
+If you play a DVD disc from another region, the drive will automatically change to play in the format of the other region.
 The drive will allow you to change regions four times.
 On the fourth change, the region will be "locked in."
 That is, the drive will only play DVDs from that last region.
 Note that changing from region 1 to region 2 and back to region 1 is counted as two changes.

-NOTE For optimum DVD performance, it is recommended that you play DVDs while running the computer on AC power.
-NOTE When viewing DVD movies use the DVD Player software that came with your computer.
+For optimum DVD performance, it is recommended that you play DVDs while running the computer on AC power.

+When viewing DVD movies use the DVD Player software that came with your computer.